CenturyLinkCloud/PublicKB/Support/gathering-information-for-troubleshooting-lync-issues.md

   <br />There will typically be a searchable error in there a clue to point you further in troubleshooting.</p>
 <p><strong>Gather all the information and log files and submit a ticket.</strong>
 </p>
-<p>After you have all the above information, open a ticket with the NOC by sending an email to CenturyLink Cloud support.
+<p>After you have all the above information, open a ticket with the NOC by sending an email to Lumen Cloud support.
 Existing Managed Services customers will have this address.
 Alternatively, Log onto the Control Portal <a href="https://control.tier3.com/">https://control.tier3.com</a>  and click Support.</p>
 <p>In your ticket request include all the above information and attach all log files gathered.
 This information will be used to troubleshoot the issue.</p>